Vinayak-VG/CS5830/Project/README.md

 - Data acquisition automation
 - Data cleansing
-- Data munging
-- Data transformation
-- Data vectorization

 To run the data preprocessing pipeline, execute the following command:
 ```
 spark-submit src/data/preprocess.py
 ```

-This will load the raw data from data/raw, perform the necessary preprocessing steps, and save the processed data to data/processed.

 4. Pipeline Orchestration (Apache Airflow)